• Home

 python -m notebook

 Jupyter creates the localhost server to execute the Python programs.
-Running Jupyter notebook command will open the notebook page in the new tab of the browser as localhost.
+Running the Jupyter notebook command will open the notebook page in the new tab of the browser as localhost.

 How to Write and Run Jupyter Python Notebook | Your First Program